Export VAT: A quick guide

 Upington

 Whether you choose to charge the standard 15% VAT rate on your products or select the zero-rated option, it’s important to decide and communicate this to the purchaser upfront.
-Knowing the preferred VAT arrangements in advance will help you to make informed decisions about whether to deliver your goods to the purchaser, or to leave it to them to collect the goods.
+Knowing the preferred VAT arrangements in advance will help you to make informed decisions about whether to deliver your goods to the purchaser or to leave it to them to collect the goods.
 It will also help avoid any disputes, which will help facilitate a smooth relationship between you and the purchaser.

 Want to know more about VAT?
-To learn more about VAT on imports, read our blogpost Calculating Import Duties & Vat.
+To learn more about VAT on imports, read our blog post Calculating Import Duties & Vat.

 Tracy Venter